Skip to content

 Weight and Bounce

 At 22g, the Goodr OGs are among the lightest running sunglasses you can buy.
-Only the Oakley EVZero Blades (21.6g) beat them, and that costs six times more.
+Only the Oakley EVZero Blades (21.6g) beat them, and those cost six times more.

 In practice, 22g means zero perceptible bounce at any pace.
-During tempo runs at 6:30–7:00 pace, interval repeats, and 20-mile long runs, the OGs sat on my face without shifting.
-I never thought about them, which is the highest compliment you can give running sunglasses.
+During tempo runs at 6:30-7:00 pace, interval repeats, and 20-mile long runs, the OGs sit on your face without shifting.
+You stop noticing they're there, which is the highest compliment you can give running sunglasses.

-The ultralight weight also means the frame exerts almost no pressure on your nose bridge or behind your ears.
-On runs over 90 minutes, heavier frames create gradual pressure that becomes noticeable and annoying.
+The ultralight weight also means the frame exerts almost no pressure on the nose bridge or behind the ears.
+On runs over 90 minutes, heavier frames create gradual pressure that builds into distraction.
 The OGs don't have this problem.

 Grip

-The grip coating on the frame is the feature that makes the Goodr OGs work for running.
-The entire contact surface — nose bridge and temple inner surfaces — has a textured coating that provides noticeably more friction than bare acetate.
+The grip coating is what makes the Goodr OGs work for running.
+The entire contact surface, nose bridge and temple inner surfaces, has a textured coating that provides noticeably more friction than bare acetate.

-During a sweaty 45-minute tempo run in 85-degree heat, the OGs stayed locked in place for the first 30 minutes without any adjustment.
-By minute 35–40, I noticed a very slight forward creep — maybe a millimeter — that a quick push corrected.
+During a sweaty 45-minute tempo run in 85-degree heat, the OGs stay locked in place for the first 30 minutes without any adjustment.
+By minute 35-40, there's a very slight forward creep (maybe a millimeter) that a quick push corrects.
+On cooler or drier days, zero adjustment needed through the whole run.

 Compared to Oakley's Unobtainium or Tifosi's hydrophilic rubber pads, the Goodr grip is less aggressive.
 Unobtainium genuinely grips harder the wetter it gets.
 The Goodr coating holds its position but doesn't actively improve with moisture.
 The practical difference: Oakley stays locked for the entire run without a single touch.
 Goodr stays locked for most of the run with an occasional minor adjustment on the hottest days.

-The grip coating also degrades over time.
-After 6+ months of regular use (4–5 runs per week), the coating becomes noticeably smoother.
-By 12–18 months, you'll likely notice enough grip loss that replacement makes sense.
-At $25, this is an acceptable consumable cost rather than a frustrating failure.
+The coating also degrades over time.
+After 6+ months of regular use (4-5 runs per week), the coating becomes noticeably smoother.
+By 12-18 months, you'll likely notice enough grip loss that replacement makes sense.
+At $25, this is an acceptable consumable cost.

 Polarization

-The polarized polycarbonate lenses do their primary job well: reducing glare from pavement, puddles, car windshields, and other reflective surfaces you encounter on road runs.
+The polarized polycarbonate lenses do their primary job: reducing glare from pavement, puddles, and car windshields on road runs.

 On a bright morning run through a residential neighborhood, the difference between polarized and non-polarized is immediately obvious.
-Wet pavement after a morning sprinkler goes from a blinding sheet of reflected light to a visible, readable surface.
-Car windshields on parked cars stop glaring.
-The overall visual comfort is noticeably higher.
+Wet pavement after a morning sprinkler cycle goes from a blinding sheet of reflected light to a visible, readable surface.
+The overall visual comfort is meaningfully higher.

 The polarization quality isn't PRIZM-level.
-Oakley's PRIZM Road lens doesn't just reduce glare — it selectively enhances the specific color channels that make road surfaces, curbs, and hazards more visible.
+Oakley's PRIZM Road lens doesn't just reduce glare; it selectively enhances the specific color channels that make road surfaces, curbs, and hazards more visible.
 The Goodr polarization reduces glare uniformly without that selective enhancement.
-For most running scenarios, glare reduction alone is enough.
-For trail running or technical road conditions where you need maximum surface detail, PRIZM's contrast advantage becomes meaningful.
+For most road running scenarios, glare reduction is enough.
+For trail running or technical road conditions where you need maximum surface detail, the contrast advantage of PRIZM becomes meaningful.

-One practical annoyance: polarized lenses can make LCD screens harder to read at certain angles.
+One practical note: polarized lenses can make LCD screens harder to read at certain angles.
 If you glance at your GPS watch during intervals, you may need to tilt your wrist slightly to see the display clearly.
-It's a minor inconvenience, not a dealbreaker.
+Minor inconvenience, not a dealbreaker, but worth knowing.

 Lens Clarity and UV Protection

-The polycarbonate lenses are optically clear through the center — no distortion, no waviness, no color fringing.
-At the edges, there's minimal distortion that you'd only notice if you looked for it.
-This is standard polycarbonate performance, not premium optical quality, but it's more than adequate for running.
+The polycarbonate lenses are optically clear through the center with no distortion, no waviness, and no color fringing.
+At the edges there's minimal distortion you'd only notice if you looked for it.
+Standard polycarbonate performance, not premium optical quality, but more than adequate for running.

 UV400 protection blocks all UVA and UVB radiation up to 400nm.
-For runners who spend 3–6+ hours per week in direct sunlight, this is non-negotiable protection against cumulative eye damage.
-The Goodr OGs deliver full-spectrum UV protection at the same level as frames costing five times more.
+For runners who spend 3-6+ hours per week in direct sunlight, this is non-negotiable protection against cumulative eye damage.
+The Goodr OGs deliver the same full-spectrum UV protection as frames costing five times more.

 Fit and Comfort